 Fiverr is a legal platform that complies with the European Union’s General Data Protection Regulation (GDPR), thus giving you control over your personal data stored on Fiverr, be it accessing, altering or deleting it.
 Moreover, Fiverr is a certified Level 1 PCI–DSS service provider, so all your transactions are secured and encrypted.

-If you don’t feel comfortable with sharing any of your personal data, you can conduct your business completely anonymously.
+If you don’t feel comfortable sharing any of your personal data, you can conduct your business completely anonymously.
 You do not have to upload any of your pictures or to even sign your work with your full name — although that really helps.

 When it comes to scamming, Fiverr is just like any other site.
 That means that as long as there are people looking to make money by any means necessary, there always will be some risks involved.
-Although being careful, looking out for any red flags and not divulging any personal information should keep you safe for the most part.
+Although being careful, looking out for any red flags, and not divulging any personal information should keep you safe for the most part.
 And if you find yourself in a situation with a problematic client, cutting them off as soon as possible is your best bet.
 Unfortunately, Fiverr strongly favors the buyers, so going deep into any disputes won’t help you out.

 How Does Fiverr Work?